embOS plugin for Visual Studio Code

 embOS object lists

-In addition to the task list, the plug-in provides for all embOS objects if Visual Studio Code version 1.103 or greater is used.
-These lists can be activated individually and show information specific to the embOS objects.
-The displayed information includes event objects, mailboxes, memory pools, mutexes, queues, semaphores, timers, and watchdogs.
+In addition to a task list, the plug-in provides lists for all embOS objects if Visual Studio Code version 1.103 or greater is used.
+These lists show information specific to embOS objects, and they can be activated individually.
+The information displayed includes event objects, mailboxes, memory pools, mutexes, queues, semaphores, timers, and watchdogs.

 Get in touch with us